Trump accuses Iran of 'blood lust' in U.N. speech but says there is path to peace

 UNITED NATIONS (Reuters) - U.S. President Donald Trump on Tuesday denounced Iran’s “blood lust” and called on other nations to join the United States to pressure Iran after attacks on Saudi oil facilities but said there is a path to peace.

-“We want partners, not adversaries,” Trump said in an address before world leaders at the United Nations General Assembly.
+“We want partners, not adversaries,” Trump said in an address to the United Nations General Assembly annual gathering of world leaders.

+In his third annual appearance at the United Nations, Trump offered a more subdued tone compared to the bombast of his previous speeches to the U.N. in 2017 and 2018, looking to convey a more reassuring presence as he asks Americans for a second term next year despite a fresh push for his impeachment among some Democrats.

+While offering his habitual defense of national sovereignty, Trump tempered his language toward Iran, stressing the U.S. desire for peaceful relations with all and calling for collective, rather than unilateral, action.

+The Sept.
+14 attacks in Saudi Arabia have rattled the Middle East and raised concerns about a broader war.
+Trump has shown restraint in the crisis, holding back from military retaliation despite pressure from conservative hawks, at least for now.

+But he promised to keep trying to squeeze Iran’s economy with sanctions until Tehran agrees to give up what Washington says is a pursuit of nuclear weapons.
+Iran has said its nuclear program has always been for peaceful purposes only.

-Trump also had a stern message for China and its president, Xi Jinping, in what was his third annual appearance at the U.N. saying the world is watching how Beijing handles mass demonstrations in Hong Kong that have raised concerns about a potential Chinese crackdown.
+Trump had a stern message for China and its president, Xi Jinping, with whom he is locked in a trade war that is damaging both their economies.
+He said the world is watching how Beijing handles mass demonstrations in Hong Kong that have raised concerns about a potential Chinese crackdown.

 “How China chooses to handle the situation will say a great deal about its role in the word in the future.
 We are all counting on President Xi as a great leader,” he said.